grafana/pyroscope/docs/sources/configure-client/go-span-profiles.md

 ## View the span profiles in Grafana Tempo

-To view the span profiles in Grafana Tempo, you need to have a Grafana instance running and a datasource configured to link Trace spans and profiles.
+To view the span profiles in Grafana Tempo, you need to have a Grafana instance running and a data source configured to link trace spans and profiles.

-Refer to the [datasource configuration documentation]({{< relref "/docs/grafana/<GRAFANA_VERSION>/datasources/tempo/configure-tempo-data-source" >}}) to see how to configure the visualization to link trace spans with profiles.
+Refer to the [data source configuration documentation](/docs/grafana/datasources/tempo/configure-tempo-data-source) to see how to configure the visualization to link trace spans with profiles.

 To use a simple configuration, follow these steps: